Kateteryna/hypothesis-testing/README.md

-For the practical implementation of the mean comparison method for two populations, the Heart Disease dataset from Kaggle was used (Source: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).
+For the practical implementation of the mean comparison for two populations, the Heart Disease dataset from Kaggle was used (Source: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).

 <img width="292" alt="daten (1)" src="https://github.com/user-attachments/assets/30f99669-87b5-4c18-865c-6ebd7646d6dd">